Internal Principles of Monitors¶

 |

-It can be seen that although the reported data A has drop delay, it can still be detected in the second round of detection, thus avoiding the lack of detection data caused by drop delay.
+As can be seen, Data A, despite having a landing delay, can still be detected in the second round of detection, thus avoiding data loss due to landing delays.

-Note: If the drop delay exceeds 1 minute, this scheme will fail and the test will not produce the expected effect.
+Note: If the landing delay exceeds 1 minute, this solution will fail, and the detection will not produce the expected results.

-Suppose I have a box with pencils and erasers in it.
+Suppose I have a box containing pencils and erasers.

-Therefore, the "no data detection" in the monitor can only judge the data interruption and recovery in the way of "edge trigger".
+Therefore, the "data gap detection" in monitors can only judge data gaps and recoveries based on "edge triggering."

 00:00:00 ~ 00:05:00 |